SelectSmart.com

 Before you decide

 POST A COMMENT on the message board dedicated to Lorie's pages.
 Tell me what you think, and see what others have to say.
 ONLY RESPECTFUL AND ON-TOPIC POSTS WILL BE RETAINED.
-Or, send your comments directly to the author.EYES OPEN-WALLETS SHUT -- A Cautionary Commentary on Ilchi (Seung Heun) Lee
+Or, send your comments directly to the author.EYES OPEN - WALLETS SHUT

 QUICKFIND:

-Jump to LINKS to NEW LEGAL documents for cases against Dahn.
+Jump to LINKS to NEW LEGAL DOCUMENTS for cases against Dahn.

-Jump to LINKS to NEW MEDIA articles/videos.
+Jump to LINKS to NEW MEDIA REPORTS.

 JUMP to LINKS to NEW THREADS on discussion boards and forums.